HITECHCRIME/HC_SG208_Data_Pack/README.md

 6. All Caught Up - Act V 03:14
 7. Programmatic Hostility - Outro 03:14

+ORIGIN TIMELINE CHAPTER [DATA PACK]

+hitechcri.me

+Visit our website to immerse yourself in an interactive transmedia experience and discover the world of Hitech Crime_

+Hitech Crime Cinematic Narrative Universe "Data Pack" narrative chapter is a part of the Origin Timeline.

+(tag the album cover with Origin Timeline symbol)

 ## Lore Notes

 Need more cybermysticism for the cover of Data Pack single album.